ricardoh2021/plant-watering-system/Original Watering System/README.md

 - The remaining extension cord with three outlets extends out of the box and connects to the plant probes.

 The outlets are only live when the Arduino signals the relay to close and activate the water pump.
 The relay stays closed for approximately three seconds by default, ensuring the plant receives water without human intervention.

+### Troubleshooting

+This file is particularly useful for isolating just the watering system and troubleshooting the moisture sensors independently.
+It allows you to test and refine the moisture sensing functionality separately from the overall plant-watering system.